vespa-engine/blog/_posts/2022-01-27-billion-scale-knn-part-two.md

 distribution (Or more CPU cores per node).
 See [Vespa sizing guide](https://docs.vespa.ai/en/performance/sizing-search.html).

 # Summary
-In this blog post we explored several trade-offs related to vector search.
+In this blog post, we explored several trade-offs related to vector search.
-We concluded that the quality as measured by recall@k needs to be weighed agains the use case metrics and the deployment cost.
-Furthermode, we demonstrated how multi-threaded search could reduce the latency of the exact search, but scaling query throughput for exact search would be prohibitively expensive at billion scale.
-For smaller data volumes with low query throughput, exact search could be a valid and cost effective alternative, especially since the memory usage is considerably less, and indexing throughput is better than when using *HNSW*.
+We concluded that the quality, as measured by recall@k, must be weighed against the use case metrics and the deployment cost.
+Furthermore, we demonstrated how multi-threaded search could reduce the latency of the exact search, but scaling query throughput for exact search would be prohibitively expensive at this scale.
+However, using brute force search could be a valid and cost-effective alternative for smaller data volumes with low query throughput, especially since the memory usage is considerably less, and indexing throughput is better.

-In the next blog post in this series, we will experiment with the original [Microsoft SPACEV-1B](https://github.com/microsoft/SPTAG/tree/main/datasets/SPACEV1B) vector dataset, using the original dimension with`int8` precision and euclidean distance.
-We will implement the highly interesting [SPANN: Highly-efficient Billion-scale
+In the next blog post in this series, we will experiment with the original [Microsoft SPACEV-1B](https://github.com/microsoft/SPTAG/tree/main/datasets/SPACEV1B) vector dataset, using the original dimension with`int8` precision with euclidean distance.
+In the blog post we will explore an hybrid approach for approximate nearest neighbor search, using a combination of inverted indexes and *HNSW*, which reduces overall memory usage.
-Approximate Nearest Neighbor Search](https://arxiv.org/abs/2111.08566) algorithm using Vespa.
+The method we will explore using Vespa is inspired by [SPANN: Highly-efficient Billion-scale Approximate Nearest Neighbor Search](https://arxiv.org/abs/2111.08566).
 Stay tuned!